cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 Java has many other ways of implementing polymorphism through inheritence, from subclassing to abstract classes to interfaces.
-All of these have the common characteristic of a function accepting a given type, and not knowing whether or not that argument is of that type exactly, or a given subtype.
-When accepting an interface, a function can only use the methods that interface provides, and is oblivious to the other details the various classes implementing that interface provide.
+All of these have allow a function to accept a given type without knowing whether that argument is of that exact type, or a given subtype.
+When accepting an interface, a function can only use the methods that interface provides, and is oblivious to the other details the various classes implementing that interface may have.

 # Middle Ground: Go
 The main difference between *Go* and Java is that in Go, implementing